 In order to understand the marine phytoplankton’s role in the global marine ecosystem and biogeochemical cycles it is necessary to derive its global, in particular the distribution of major functional phytoplankton types (PFT), but also on phytoplankton physiology and its degradation products in the world oceans.
 Nearly all current global ocean colour products are retrieved from multi-spectral ocean colour sensors, because of their much higher spatial resolution and temporal coverage, but as well for the lack of expertise to analyze hyper-spectral datasets.
 The use of multi-spectral data limits the ability to differentiate among the optical imprints of different water constituents.
 Although phytoplankton types have different marker pigments, the differences in the spectral absorption structures are small, since they also have many pigments in common.
 The small number of wavelength bands and the broad band resolution of multi-spectral sensors provide only limited information on the difference of the phytoplankton absorption structures.

-Hyper-spectral satellite data and methods like PhytoDOAS have the potential to overcome this: the optical imprints of different “types” (terrigenous or marine) can be observed by the filling-in of Fraunhofer Lines in the hyper-spectral backscattered sun light due to the specific trans-spectral processes (Wolanin et al. 2015a, 2015b - see details in PhD project A. Wolanin), as it can be detected for inelastic scattering on water molecules (Vountas et al. 2007, Dinter et al. 2015).
+Additionally, hyper-spectral satellite data and methods like PhytoDOAS have the potential to overcome this: the optical imprints of different “types” (terrigenous or marine) can be observed by the filling-in of Fraunhofer Lines in the hyper-spectral backscattered sun light due to the specific trans-spectral processes (Wolanin et al. 2015a, 2015b - see details in PhD project A. Wolanin), as it can be detected for inelastic scattering on water molecules (Vountas et al. 2007, Dinter et al. 2015, Oelker et al. 2019).
 In addition, chl-a fluorescence provides rich source of physiological information of phytoplankton because of the inverse relationship of chl-a fluorescence and photosynthesis.

 References and Publications